HimoriK/book/src/ch03-01-variables-and-mutability.md

 You received the error message `` cannot assign twice to immutable variable `x` `` because you tried to assign a second value to the immutable `x` variable.

-It’s important that we get compile-time errors when we attempt to change a value that’s designated as immutable because this very situation can lead to bugs.
-If one part of our code operates on the assumption that a value will never change and another part of our code changes that value, it’s possible that the first part of the code won’t do what it was designed to do.
-The cause of this kind of bug can be difficult to track down after the fact, especially when the second piece of code changes the value only *sometimes*.
 The Rust compiler guarantees that when you state that a value won’t change, it really won’t change, so you don’t have to keep track of it yourself.
-Your code is thus easier to reason through.
+Your code is thus easier to reason through and this helps to prevent bugs.

 But mutability can be very useful, and can make code more convenient to write.
 Although variables are immutable by default, you can make them mutable by